 An estate plan details how your belongings are to be disbursed after your death.
 A comprehensive estate plan will provide more than just that, however.
 It will include instructions for your care during your disability or medical incapacity and at your death.
 A trust, will, health care directive, power of attorney, life insurance policy and other components come together to make a comprehensive estate plan.

-The skilled and knowledgeable probate law attorneys at Kevin Lemley Law Partners serves you in Des Arc, Beebe, Cabot and Sherwood, AR, to create a personalized estate plan to protect you and your loved ones.
+The skilled and knowledgeable probate law attorneys at Kevin Lemley Law Partners serves you in Augusta, Batesville, Benton, Bryant, Cabot, Conway, Hazen, Jacksonville, Newport, North Little Rock, Searcy, Sherwood, and Stuttgart, AR to create a personalized estate plan to protect you and your loved ones.
 Schedule a time to sit down with us and begin the process when you call today!

 If you're not quite ready to create a comprehensive estate plan, it is a good idea to at least create a will.
 A legal will sets forth directions for who will inherit your property and names guardians for your minor children.
 You may also want to consider a trust so that your family won't have to deal with probate court after your passing.
 Call Kevin Lemley Law Partners for details.

 At Kevin Lemley Law Partners, we play a valuable role in the probate court process.
 During this process, you have many options as the executor, spouse, heirs and beneficiaries.
 Kevin Lemley Law Partners can represent the estate itself, the executor of the estate, or the beneficiaries of the estate, depending on the circumstances.

 For more information on executor roles, spousal rights, notice to heirs and beneficiaries, estate tax returns, and our probate attorney roles in completing the Arkansas probate process give us a call today.